1. Post-Concussion Care Pathway

 All suspected concussions should be assessed by a medical professional as per the pathway.
 This is to rule out the presence of other medical conditions and ensure that any symptoms that develop or worsen get the needed medical follow-up.
 If someone were to seek treatment from a health care provider without having been medically assessed, they should be directed to the top of the pathway.

-In the minority of cases where symptoms are not resolving within 10- 14 days for adults, and 4 weeks (28 days) for children and adolescents, it is recommended that there be re-evaluation by a physician and additional diagnostic assessment(s).
+In the minority of cases where symptoms are not resolving within 2 weeks, it is recommended that there be re-evaluation by a physician and additional diagnostic assessment(s).
 The diagnosis of concussion is a clinical diagnosis based on observed symptoms, mechanism of injury and clinical history.
 Symptoms after concussion can be physical, cognitive and social/emotional and all must be assessed to inform a concussion diagnosis.
 Physicians, nurse practitioners and neuropsychologists are able to diagnose concussion; however it is important that a medical assessment be conducted first to ensure medical stability.

 For patients requiring interdisciplinary care it is desirable to have providers who are treating the same patient located in the same clinic as this helps inter-professional communication and collaboration; however, this is not always possible.
 When it is not possible for providers to be in the same location, providers should still collaborate within a formal network of post-concussion care providers to allow for inter-professional communication, improved patient follow-up and increased efficiency of treatment.
 Telemedicine is an option in this case.